abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Chapter 5 also follows the main formula of the previous two chapters, and gets to the heart of the matter of why category theory is a universal language, by showing its connection with the ancient discipline of *logic*.
 As in chapters 3 and 4 we start with a crash course in logic itself.

-The connection between all these different disciplines is examined in chapter 6, using one of the most interesting category-theoretical concepts &mdash; the concept of a functor.
+The connection between all these different disciplines is examined in chapter 6, using one of the most interesting category-theoretical concepts --- the concept of a functor.

 In chapter 7 we review another more interesting and more advanced categorical concept, the concept of a *natural transformation*.